Hi, I'm Brad.

 - Bernhard Schlink's Woman on the Stairs nominated for the Helen & Kurt Wolff Prize 2018

-- Bradley Schmidt received a special award from the Austrian Federal Ministry for Education, the Arts and Culture (BMUKK) for his translation of Anna Kim's Anatomy of a Night.
+- A special award from the Austrian Federal Ministry for Education, the Arts and Culture (BMUKK) for his translation of Anna Kim's Anatomy of a Night.

-- Bradley Schmidt was runner-up for the 2013 The Cliff Becker Book Prize in Translation for his translation of Streumen by Ulrike Almut Sandig
+- Runner-up for the 2013 The Cliff Becker Book Prize in Translation for his translation of Streumen by Ulrike Almut Sandig